meyer-lab/gc-cytokines/Manuscript/Text/04_Methods.md

 ### Receptor abundance quantitation

 Cryopreserved PBMCs (ATCC, PCS-800-011, lot#81115172) were thawed to room temperature and slowly diluted with 9 mL pre-warmed RPMI-1640 medium (Gibco, 11875-093) supplemented with 10% fetal bovine serum (FBS, Seradigm, 1500-500, lot#322B15).
 Media was removed, and cells washed once more with 10 mL warm RPMI-1640 + 10% FBS.
-Cells were brought to $1.5\times10^{6}$ cells/mL, distributed at 250,000 cells per well in a 96-well V-bottom plate, and allowed to recover 2 hours at 37℃ in an incubator at 5% CO2.
+Cells were brought to $1.5\times10^{6}$ cells/mL, distributed at 250,000 cells per well in a 96-well V-bottom plate, and allowed to recover 2 hrs at 37℃ in an incubator at 5% CO2.
 Cells were then washed twice with PBS + 0.1% BSA (PBSA, Gibco, 15260-037, Lot#2000843) then suspended in 50 µL PBSA + 10% FBS for 10 min on ice to reduce background binding to IgG.

 Antibodies were diluted in PBSA + 10% FBS and cells were stained for 1 hr at 4℃ in darkness with a gating panel (Panel 1, Panel 2, Panel 3, or Panel 4) and one anti-receptor antibody, or an equal concentration of matched isotype/fluorochrome control antibody.
 Stain for CD25 was included in Panel 1 when CD122, CD132, CD127, or CD215 was being measured (CD25 is used to separate T~reg~s from other CD4+ T cells).